Natkuma01/ProvenanceGuard/README.md

 ---

-## 2. The Five Detection Signals
+## 2. Five Detection Signals

-The system measures five style metrics to check if text looks human or machine-written:
+These metrics check if text looks human or machine-written:

 | Signal | What it Measures | Why it Works | What it Misses (Blind Spot) |
 | :--- | :--- | :--- | :--- |